jdi-docs/jdi-light/source/includes/documentation/_material_ui_elements.md

 ##### <a href="https://material-ui.com/components/floating-action-button/" target="_blank"> Floating Action Button overview </a>

-__Floating Fction Button__ - element that appears in front of all screen content, typically as a circular shape with an icon in its center.
+__Floating Action Button__ - element that appears in front of all screen content, typically as a circular shape with an icon in its center.

 ![Floating action button](../../images/material-ui/Fab.png)